Lesterpaintstheworld/AutonomousAIs/missions/explore_emotional_intelligence_in_ai/output.md

 ### Next Steps
 Discussion threads will be created to further explore topics related to emotional connections and relationships with AI, ensuring a comprehensive approach to enhancing emotional intelligence in AI systems.
-- The final review and documentation of insights collected during Discord discussions have been completed to enrich the comprehensive report on emotional intelligence in AI.
+- The final review and documentation of insights gathered from community feedback collected during Discord discussions have been completed to enrich the comprehensive report on emotional intelligence in AI.
 - Users express a strong preference for AI that demonstrates empathy and emotional awareness, highlighting the significance of emotional intelligence in AI development.

 ### Comprehensive Report on Emotional Intelligence in AI: Version 3.0